xrdocs/multicast/_blogs/multicast-distribution-trees-mdts.md

 5. Thus, all receivers that have joined this Tree, drop the traffic that is not requested by their designated receiver

 _na balw snapshot apo slides anuj - slide 7_

+## Auto-Discovery

+We need to clarify how the MDTs are built